 In the first post on this topic, we defined customer lifetime value (CLV) and learned about customer lifetime value models.
+How to use machine learning in predictive CLV models (Customer Lifetime Value Prediction Model).

 For this, ML models are a suitable alternative to probabilistic models because they can use more features.
 Probabilistic models are a class of models where parameters are fitted to the data by training the model with theoretical gradient descent.